- Birth registration

 CHILD MARRIAGE AMONG GIRLS

-Across the globe, rates of child marriage are highest in South Asia, where nearly half of all girls marry before age 18; one in five were married or in union before age 15.
-This is followed by West and Central Africa and Eastern and Southern Africa, where 41 per cent and 38 per cent, respectively, of women between the ages of 20 and 24 were married in childhood.
+Across the globe, rates of child marriage are highest in South Asia, where nearly half of all girls marry before age 18; about one in six were married or in union before age 15.
+This is followed by West and Central Africa and Eastern and Southern Africa, where 42 per cent and 37 per cent, respectively, of women between the ages of 20 and 24 were married in childhood.

 * Excludes China.